-The "European Community Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora", aims to contribute towards ensuring biodiversity through the conservation of natural habitats and wild plants and animals.
-Measures must be introduced to maintain or restore to 'favourable conservation status' the natural habitats and populations of wild plants and animals identified as important within the European Union (as specified in annexes to the Directive).
+The "European Community Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora", aims to contribute towards ensuring biodiversity through the

 Representative areas with these habitats and species must be designated as Special Areas of Conservation.
 Special Areas of Conservation and Special Protection Areas designated under the Birds Directive (see section iii above) form a network of protected areas known as 'Natura 2000'.